 - Meeting deadlines is an important life skill and prepares students for the future.
-Work that is consistently handed in late will be reflected in the Learning Skills section of the report card - Communication among students, teachers and parents/guardians is an essential part of student success. - Students may be referred to one or more of the following services for support: In-School Team, Guidance Department, Special Education, ESL, Administration or the Student Success Team.
+Work that is consistently handed in late will be reflected in the Learning Skills section of the report card - Communication among students, teachers and parents/guardians is an essential part of student success. - Students may be referred to one or more of the following services, as needed, for additional support: In-School Team, Guidance Department, Special Education, ESL, Administration or the Student Success Team.